-The Friendship Circle of Las Vegas is a one of a kind, non-profit, community based organization that builds lasting friendships and cultivates life skills for special needs children, teens and young adults.
+The Friendship Circle of Las Vegas is a one of a kind, non-profit, community based organization that initiates and nurtures lasting friendships for individuals with disabilities and typical peers.
 First established in 2016, the Friendship Circle has been providing services to a growing number of children in need, introducing new, exciting programs and forging genuine friendships to last a lifetime!

 The Friendship Circle of Las Vegas is an independent chapter of Friendship Circle International, which has more than 80 regional chapters worldwide serving children with special needs.
-The FC of Las Vegas receives no funding from the International office.
+Each chapter is individually ran and funded.

-The FC of Las Vegas a separate 501(c)(3) non-profit organization that receives no financial operating support from any agency.
+Friendship Circle of Las Vegas is a separate 501(c)(3) non-profit organization that receives no financial operating support from any agency.
 All operating funds are based on financial contributions from individuals, corporations and grants.
-Sources of revenue include the annual Walkathon, individual and corporate donations, and private donors.
+Sources of revenue include the annual Walk4Friendship, individual and corporate donations, and private donors.

 Our small, passionate, committed staff is led by key personnel Rabbi Levi Harlig and Nechama Harlig.
 Together, they have shaped The Friendship Circle as Directors since it’s small pilot program began in 2016.

-The Friendship Circle also maintains a pool of instructors and therapists as well as an Applied Behavior Analysis (ABA) therapist.
-The FC of Las Vegas also guided by its Committee of Parents , composed of some prominent medical and therapeutic professionals, along with community leaders who provide their leadership, knowledge, and support to achieve program goals.
+The FC of Las Vegas also guided by its Committee of advisory board parents , composed of some local professionals passionate about Friendship Circle, along with community leaders who provide their leadership, knowledge, and support to achieve program goals.

-The Friendship Circle is a separate 501c3 nonprofit, raising funds from the local community to operate its programs and growth.
-The Chabad’s supporters have been instrumental in providing the guidance, funding and operational framework which allows for the FC’S operations.
+The Friendship Circle is a separate 501c3 nonprofit and nonsectarian organization, that is an affiliate of Chabad of Southern Nevada.
 The Friendship Circle provides services to families and children of all denominations, and 80% of the children we serve are non-secular, drawing from all race and religion in our community.